-The Fujica GL690 is a medium-format rangefinder camera that was introduced in 1974 as an improved version of the G690 series.
-It features interchangeable lenses, a leaf shutter, and a 6x9cm format that produces stunning images with a huge negative.
+The Fujica GL690 is a medium-format rangefinder camera that was introduced in 1974 as an improved version of the G690/G690BL series.
+It features interchangeable lenses that sport leaf shutters, and a 6x9cm format that produces stunning images with a huge negative.
 The camera is also known as the "Texas Leica", because it's a rangefinder, and "everything's bigger in Texas", and "The Beast" because of its size and weight, but also because of its performance and reliability.

 In this article, we will review the features, design, and image quality of the Fujica GL690, as well as its price and availability on the secondhand market.
 We will also share some tips and tricks for finding a good example of this camera and things to look out for and warning signs to look out for.

 Fujica GL690: Features and Design